felixlopz/hubrise-test-task/content/apps/ikentoo-lightspeed/technical-details/en/integrating-with-delivery-platforms.md

 ## Deliveroo

-If you want to receive Deliveroo orders in iKentoo, you can use Deliveroo Bridge, an app included in your HubRise subscription.
+To receive Deliveroo orders in iKentoo, you first need to connect Deliveroo Bridge, an app included in your HubRise subscription.
 For more information about Deliveroo Bridge, see the [Deliveroo Bridge documentation](/apps/deliveroo).

 To correctly receive your orders, you need to specify the following codes in the Deliveroo Bridge configuration page.
 To learn how to view and modify the configuration page for Deliveroo Bridge, see the [Deliveroo Configuration page](/apps/deliveroo/configuration).

 **Service type**